intel/intel-extension-for-pytorch/docs/tutorials/features/amp.md

 ## Introduction

 `torch.xpu.amp` provides convenience for auto data type conversion at runtime.
 Deep learning workloads can benefit from lower-precision floating point data types such as `torch.float16` or `torch.bfloat16`, because of its lighter calculation workload and smaller memory usage.
 Accuracy is sacrificed when using lower-precision floating point data types so there's a trade-off between accuracy and performance.
-Thus, some operations should use the slower but more accurate`torch.float32`, while others can be converted to use the faster but less accurate `torch.float16` or `torch.bfloat16` data type.
+Thus, some operations should use the slower but more accurate `torch.float32`, while others can be converted to use the faster but less accurate `torch.float16` or `torch.bfloat16` data type.
 The Auto Mixed Precision (AMP) feature automates the tuning of data type conversions over all operators.

-Inference workloads using `torch.xpu.amp` supports `torch.bfloat16` and `torch.float16`, training workloads using `torch.xpu.amp` supports `torch.bfloat16`. `torch.bfloat16` is the default lower precision floating point data type when `torch.xpu.amp` is enabled.
+Inference workloads using `torch.xpu.amp` support `torch.bfloat16` and `torch.float16`.
+Training workloads using `torch.xpu.amp` support `torch.bfloat16`. `torch.bfloat16` is the default lower precision floating point data type when `torch.xpu.amp` is enabled.

 ## Use Case